What Happens When You Think You Have Marriage Figured Out at 17?

 After his second divorce, Eric cried out to God in desperation.
 What God told him that day became the foundation for everything that followed.

-"He said, you chose your first wife looking after your flesh.
-He said, you chose your second wife trying to relive your past because we had dated in high school and came back together.
-He said, if you allow me to choose your next wife, I'll make sure you walk into purpose."
+"He said, you chose your first wife based on your flesh.
+You chose your second wife trying to relive your past.
+If you allow me to choose your next wife, I'll ensure you walk into purpose."

+He committed to waiting for God's guidance before entering any new relationships.
 The result?
-Nine years of marriage to his wife Deborah that he describes as the happiest experience of his life.
+Nine years of marriage to his wife Deborah, which he describes as the happiest experience of his life.
 "That's my best friend," he says.
 "We may disagree, but we don't argue."

 From that successful marriage came Real Talk Consultants—a thriving ministry helping couples build marriages that honor God.

-The Lesson for Men: Stop trying to figure out relationships on your own.
-Your flesh will lead you wrong.
-Your past will mislead you.
-But when you surrender control and let God direct your steps, He'll position you not just for a good marriage, but for your divine purpose.
+The Lesson for Men: Stop trying to navigate relationships on your own.
+Your flesh will mislead you.
+Surrender control and let God direct your steps.
+He'll position you for a good marriage and your divine purpose.

 3. Being a Man Is About More Than Providing—It's About Spiritual Leadership